vitiral/fiction-civboot/toll/healing2.md

 Unfortunately our resident mechanical engineer checked out a few months ago and is currently sleeping rent free in a compost heap.

 By the way, in case anyone is reading this -- yes I have gone from being a sobbing drunk to being an insufferable snarky bastard.
 Vulgar jokes are a coping mechanism okay?
 I'm not normally this unfeeling but it sure beats feeling sad for myself all the time.
 I'm not just snarky, I'm also angry at pretty much everyone who's dead.
 I'm allowed to joke about the dead, seeing as I'm one of the few left who's still alive.
-It's all in the stages of grief, go read about it sometime.
+It's all in the stages of grief, go read about it somewhere else.

 So anyway, I start trying to figure out what is wrong with our shit paper dispenser.
 This thing is way over-engineered if all you want to do is make